American Osteopathic Board of Family Physicians in Family Medicine, Sports Medicine, and Osteopathic Manipulative Treatment.

 “I have always been inspired to be a health care provider because it’s a profession that allows me to make a long-lasting impression in a person’s life.”

 Dr. Wong diagnoses and treats a wide range of sports-related injuries.
-Dr. Wong has a special interest in performing ultrasound-guided injections including steroid and PRP injections.
 She also can perform osteopathic manipulative treatments on certain musculoskeletal injuries.

 Patients ages 7 and up.